Sons of the American Legion

 Founded in 1932, the Sons of The American Legion (SAL) exists to honor the service and sacrifice of Legionnaires.

-SAL members include males of all ages whose parents or grandparents served in the U.S. military and were eligible for American Legion membership.
+SAL members include men of all ages whose parents or grandparents served in the U.S. military and were eligible for American Legion membership.
 Members of The American Legion (TAL), American Legion Auxiliary (ALA), and SAL comprise the Legion Family, which has a combined membership of nearly 3 million.

 Although SAL has its own membership, the organization is not a separate entity.
 Rather, the SAL is a program of The American Legion.
 Many Legionnaires hold dual membership in SAL.